Kim Aabech

-Kim Engel Aabech (/da/; born 31 May 1983) is a Danish footballer who plays for FC Gladsaxe.
-His father is former Danish international Hans Aabech.
+Kim Engel Aabech (/da/; born 31 May 1983) is a Danish former professional footballer who played as a forward.
+His father is the former Danish international Hans Aabech.

 Career

 Lyngby

-After starting his senior career with lower-tier clubs Virum-Sorgenfri and Gladsaxe Hero, Aabech moved to Lyngby Boldklub in 2004 where he grew out to become a key player.
+After starting his senior career with lower-tier clubs Virum-Sorgenfri and Gladsaxe Hero, Aabech moved to Lyngby Boldklub in 2004 where he grew into a key player.
 During his tenure at the club, his reputation as a goalscorer grew and, together with Tobias Mikkelsen, Mikkel Beckmann and Christian Holst, he formed a formidable offensive, which played a major role in Lyngby's promotion from the 1st Division to the Superliga in the 2006–07 season.
 He scored his first Danish Superliga goal on 29 July 2007 against FC Nordsjælland.
-In the fall of 2008, Kim was demoted to Lyngby's reserve team for a short period due to disciplinary problems.
+In the fall of 2008, Aabech was demoted to Lyngby's reserve team for a short period due to disciplinary problems.
 After the episode, he returned to the first team and became a contributing factor to the club's strong fall season.